 Selected GameObjects are highlighted in the Scene view.
 By default, this highlight is an orange outline around the GameObject; to change the highlight color and style, go to Unity > Preferences > Color and edit the Selected Wireframe and Selected Outline colours.
 See documentation on the Gizmo Menu for more information about the outline and wireframe selection visualizations.
 The selected GameObjects also display a Gizmo in the Scene view if you have one of the four Transform tools selected:

-Use the four Transform tools in the toolbar to Move, Rotate, Scale, or Rect Transform individual GameObjects.
-Each has a corresponding Gizmo that appears around the selected GameObject in the Scene view.
+The first tool in the toolbar, the Hand Tool, is for panning around the Scene.
+The Move, Rotate, Scale, Rect Transform and Transform tools allow you to edit individual GameObjects.
 To alter the Transform component of the GameObject, use the mouse to manipulate any Gizmo axis, or type values directly into the number fields of the Transform component in the Inspector.

 At the center of the Move Gizmo, there are three small squares you can use to drag the GameObject within a single plane (meaning you can move two axes at once while the third keeps still).